BayanAli20/Projects/README.md

 -This project written using C#.

 ### 3. If Else Compiler
-This project contains a first step how we can build a compiler to check one example if/else instruction. ()
+This project contains a first step for how we can build a compiler to check one example if/else instruction. ()

 ### 4. DFA Algorithm
 You can find the code for DFA algorithm.